localstack/docs/content/en/references/lambda-provider-v2.md

 **Delay in code change detection:**
 It can take up to 700ms to detect code changes.
 In the meantime, invocations still execute the former code.
-Hot reloading triggers after 500ms without changes, and it can take up to 200ms until the change is notified.
+Hot reloading triggers after 500ms without changes can take up to 200ms until the change is notified.
 In the old provider, changes were reflected instantly using code mounting but container restarting added extra delay.

 **Runtime restart after each code change:**
 The runtime inside the container is restarted after every code change.
-Therefore, any initialization code *outside* the handler function re-executes after every code change.
+Therefore, the handler function re-executes any initialization code *outside* after every code change.
 However, the container itself does not restart.
 Therefore, filesystem changes persist between code changes for invocations dispatched to the same container.